everurstruly/mui-theme-builder/src/Editor/ThemeDesign/README.md

 A: Yes - just don't render the code editor panel.
 The store still supports it, but users won't see it.

 **Q: How do I export a theme?**
-A: Use `useThemeDocumentTheme()` to get the final Theme object, or use `resolveThemeOptions()` to get ThemeOptions.
+A: Use `useThemeDesignTheme()` to get the final Theme object, or use `resolveThemeOptions()` to get ThemeOptions.
 Serialize to JSON or TypeScript code.

 ## License

 Part of mui-theme-builder project.